Oh hi there, good day to you. My name is Sander, a passionate developer with a creative mind™.

 Outcome

-By creating the research tool for the Institute of Network Cultures we facilitate a study on how cryptocurrency wallets can be designed to facilitate a broader understanding of the influence of blockchain technology and define what good or bad wallet design is.
+By creating the research tool for the INC we facilitate a study on how cryptocurrency wallets can be designed to facilitate a broader understanding of the influence of blockchain technology and define what good or bad wallet design is.

 Icons used in the livestock application